Geraldo Perdomo Player Props: Diamondbacks vs. Guardians

 Geraldo Perdomo At The Plate

-- Perdomo is hitting .299 with 11 doubles, a triple, five home runs and 24 walks.
+- Perdomo is batting .302 with 12 doubles, a triple, five home runs and 25 walks.

+- Perdomo enters this game on a four-game hitting streak.
+In his last outings, he's hitting .400.

-- Perdomo has driven in a run in 18 games this year (34.0%), including seven games with more than one RBI (13.2%).
-He has also driven in three or more of his team's runs in three contests.
+- In 19 games this year (35.2%), Perdomo has picked up an RBI, and in seven of those games (13.0%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 23 games this year (43.4%), including multiple runs in five games.
+- He has scored a run in 24 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.